sait-wbdv/assessments/cpnt260/final/README.md

 ### General Requirements
 - Primary global navigation bar
-  - Company name and logo aligned to the left side of the navigation bar.
+  - Company name and logo (optional) aligned to the left side of the navigation bar.
 Linked to home page.
   - Navigation menu aligned to the right side of the naivation bar:
     - Gallery
     - Contact Us